EricTheToon/Fortlatro/README.md

 Brick - 1.3X Mult +40 Chips 1/100 chance to summon a Gnome

 Metal - 1.5X Mult +60 Chips

+# 2 Tags
+Ship It! - Gives a free LTM Pack

+Ship It Express! - Gives a free MEGA LTM Pack

 # 2 Blinds
 Fracture - All played cards are destroyed